oscimp/oscimpDigital/doc/tutorials/redpitaya/3-PLPS/README.md

 loaded.
 The last step is to fetch data from userspace: `./tutorial3_us`

 whos execution will generate a binary data in /tmp/data.bin file.
-You can copy this file in the nfs folder and analyze these data on your host computer with GNU/Octave with the following lines
+You can copy this file in the nfs folder and analyze these data on your hosta computer with GNU/Octave with the following lines

 ``` octave